 Create your genealogy

-We will show you how simple it is to do this with Ancestris, how to create the first individual, the immediate ancestors and close family, thus having your first genealogical tree with one or two generations.
+You will see how simple it is to create a genealogy from scratch with Ancestris.
+You will create a first individual, the parents and close family, thus having your first genealogical tree with one or two generations.

 Create the first individual

-You have seen, during the guided tour, the Bourbon genealogy,
+During the guided tour, we used the Bourbon genealogy,

 Bourbon file.
-It is an example supplied with Ancestris.
+This is an example of a genealogy supplied with Ancestris.

 Let's close it and create a new one.
-This is just to save space, we could as well leave it open.
 To close

-Ancestris will then ask you for the location to save your genalogy file and the file name to store all your genealogy information.
+Ancestris will then ask you for the location and file name to save your genealogy information.

 On the right hand side, the Cygnus editor is also opened.
-It shows the individual currently selected.
+It shows the individual information details of the person currently selected in the tree.

-In the Cygnus editor, complete the missing information, e.g. your birth date and place.
+Using the Cygnus editor, you can now complete the missing information, e.g. your birth date and place for instance.

 Add a photograph of yourself by clicking in the respective area.